 Utilities

 District shall furnish or cause to be furnished to the Premises necessary utilities.
 For purposes of the Agreement, utilities include electrical, natural gas, sewer, waste disposal/recycling and water services.
 The District’s failure to furnish or cause to be furnished utilities when the failure is caused by (i) acts beyond the reasonable control of the District; (ii) strikes, lockouts, labor disturbances or labor disputes of any kind; (iii) any laws, rules, orders, ordinances, regulations, requirements or any other action by federal, state, county or municipal authority; or (iv) any other unavoidable delay, shall not cause the District to be in default of the Agreement and shall not result in any liability of the District.
 Charter School shall comply with all District energy conservation policies relating to use of the Premises.
-Charter School agrees to pay the District the following sums:

-63.21% of the total utilities costs for the School Site, as calculated based on the Charter School’s proportional square foot usage of the School Site.
-Charter School will be billed by District and payment will be due in three installments during the school year, according to the following schedule: January 10; May 1; July 15.

 Non Co-located Charter Schools: The Use Fee shall not include the utility charges for the Premises if District is not using the property on which the Premises is located.
 In such a situation, Charter School shall be responsible, at its sole cost and expense, for the cost of all services and utilities to the Premises, including, but not limited to, heating, ventilation and air-conditioning, gas, electricity, water, telephone, internet, pest management, trash collection, sewage disposal, security and fire alarm monitoring, janitorial, fire abatement, gardening/landscaping, and interior and exterior Premises security services.
 Charter School shall pay the cost of all utilities and other services directly to the applicable utility or service provider.
 The District remains responsible, as set forth in Section 14, for all major maintenance necessary to bring utilities to the Premises.